 There’s even a catering service on-site, and all the food they serve is grown right there.

-MUD have embarked on an inspiring initiative known as “Stronger Roots” to assist refugees and asylum seekers who find themselves confined to hotels, offering them an opportunity to connect with nature and cultivate their own food.
+MUD is working with “Stronger Roots” to assist refugees and asylum seekers who find themselves confined to hotels, offering them an opportunity to reconnect with nature and cultivate their own food.

 Participants cook and share recipes, as well as stories from their homelands, creating a sense of home and purpose in a foreign land.

-However, the funding for Stronger Roots ran dry in August 2023, prompting a heartfelt plea for support from MUD and the refugee community.
+The funding for Stronger Roots ran dry in August 2023, prompting a heartfelt plea for support from MUD and the refugee community to help them carry on their amazing work.

 With generous donations, they aim to continue running the weekly sessions for 30-40 people, covering travel expenses, providing nature crafts, gardening, food growing, and cooking sessions, as well as offering warm meals that resonate with each participant’s cultural heritage.